ViniciusTroyack/s_js-katas-4/README.md

 2. Each function must return a value
 3. Each function must be named `kata1`, `kata2`, etc. corresponding with each kata.
 4. Your file must be named `katas4.js`
 5. You will submit your Project ID #, located right below your project name.
+(See Below)

 ![](project_id.png)

 ### Part 1: Katas